 Diversity & Inclusion

 Mr. Rayis repeatedly has been selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business in the Capital Markets: REITs category, in Chambers USA: America’s Leading Lawyers for Business as one of America’s leading REIT tax lawyers and in The Best Lawyers in America.
+He also is admitted to practice before the U.S. Supreme Court.

 LL.M., University of Michigan, 1980